artsy/npm-package-starter/README.md

 - The file responsible for connecting label-based publishing together is [`.autorc`](https://github.com/artsy/npm-package-starter/blob/main/.autorc)
 - Within `.autorc` is `"extends": "@artsy"`, which points at our [shared Auto config](https://github.com/artsy/auto-config).
 This is where we define the various labels that will perform various functions
-- For running tests and so on on CI, [see `.circleci/config.yml`](https://github.com/artsy/npm-package-starter/blob/main/.circleci/config.yml)
+- For running tests and other chores on CI, [see `.circleci/config.yml`](https://github.com/artsy/npm-package-starter/blob/main/.circleci/config.yml)
 - Inside of that file you'll see jobs like [`yarn/test`](https://github.com/artsy/npm-package-starter/blob/main/.circleci/config.yml#L20).
 - Notice how there's nothing pointing to a script in `package.json`?
 This is due to how we've setup [sensible defaults](https://github.com/artsy/orbs/blob/main/src/yarn/yarn.yml#L110) via CircleCI Orbs.
 It is assumed that one has these scripts already setup in their `package.json`.
 - All of the various authentication-token needs are also managed from within here, in the `pre-release` [job](https://github.com/artsy/orbs/blob/main/src/yarn/yarn.yml#L65-L71)